emlid/reachm-plus-docs/docs/common/reachview/firmware-reflashing.md

 After connecting Reach in Firmware Update mode run Zadig.exe and wait for '1 device found' message in bottom left corner.

 !!! tip ""
-	You have to install the driver with Zadig on your PC only once.
-During next firmware update, you could skip this step.
+	You have to install the driver with Zadig on your PC just once.
+During the next firmware update, you can skip this step.

 Then press '**install driver**' button.